jbloomlab/seqneut-pipeline/README.md

     - `./results/plates/{plate}/curvefits.csv`: the neutralization curve fits to each serum on each plate.
 You should track this in repo.
     - `./results/plates/{plate}/curvefits.pickle`: pickle file with the `neutcurve.CurveFits` object for the plate.
 You do not need to track this in the repo as both the plots and numerical data are rendered elsewhere.

-  - Output related to per-serum titers (aggregated across replicates potentially run on different plates):
+  - Output related to per-serum titers (aggregated across replicates potentially run on different plates); note that serum are organized per-group as specified in the plates:
-    - `./results/sera/sera_by_plate.csv` summarizes which plate(s) each serum was run on.
+    - `./results/sera/groups_sera_by_plate.csv` summarizes which plate(s) each group/serum was run on.
-    - `./results/sera/{serum}/titers.csv`: titer for each virus against the serum, reported as the median across replicates, and only keeping those that pass QC.
+    - `./results/sera/{group}_{serum}/titers.csv`: titer for each virus against the group/serum, reported as the median across replicates, and only keeping those that pass QC.
 You should track this file in the repo.
-    - `./results/sera/{serum}/titers_per_replicate.csv`: titers for each replicate of each virus against the serum.
+    - `./results/sera/{group}_{serum}/titers_per_replicate.csv`: titers for each replicate of each virus against the group/serum.
 You should track this file in the repo.
-    - `./results/sera/{serum}/curves.pdf`: PDF rendering of the neutralization curves for the serum.
+    - `./results/sera/{group}_{serum}/curves.pdf`: PDF rendering of the neutralization curves for the group/serum.
 You do not need to track this in the repo as a HTML version of a notebook containing the plots is tracked in `./docs/`.
-    - `./results/sera/{serum}/curvefits.pickle`: pickle file with the `neutcurve.CurveFits` object for this serum, after applying QC filters.
+    - `./results/sera/{group}_{serum}/curvefits.pickle`: pickle file with the `neutcurve.CurveFits` object for this group/serum, after applying QC filters.
 You do not need to track this in the repo as both the plots and numerical data are rendered elsewhere.
-    - `./results/sera/{serum}/{serum}_titers.ipynb`: Jupyter notebook that aggregates titers for a serum across all plates.
+    - `./results/sera/{group}_{serum}/{group}_{serum}_titers.ipynb`: Jupyter notebook that aggregates titers for a group/serum across all plates.
 You do not need to track this in the repo as a HTML version of the notebook is tracked in `./docs/`.
-    - `./results/sera/{serum}/{serum}_titers.html`: HTML rendering of the Jupyter notebook that aggregates titers for a serum across all plates.
+    - `./results/sera/{group}_{serum}/{group}_{serum}_titers.html`: HTML rendering of the Jupyter notebook that aggregates titers for a group/serum across all plates.
 You do not need to track this in the repo as it will be rendered in `./docs/` when the pipeline runs successfully.
-    - `./results/sera/{serum}/qc_drops.yml`: virus-serum titers dropped due to QC when processing this serum's titers.
+    - `./results/sera/{group}_{serum}/qc_drops.yml`: virus-group/serum titers dropped due to QC when processing this serum's titers.

-  - Results related to aggregated titers across all sera after applying all quality control:
+  - Results related to aggregated titers across all sera in a group after applying all quality control:
-    - `./results/aggregated_titers/titers.csv`: titers for all sera / virus (median of replicates).
+    - `./results/aggregated_titers/titers_{group}.csv`: titers for all sera / virus in a group (median of replicates).
 You should track this file as it has the final processed results.
-    - `./results/aggregated_titers/curvefits.pickle`: pickle file with the `neutcurve.CurveFits` object holding all final curves.
+    - `./results/aggregated_titers/curvefits_{group}.pickle`: pickle file with the `neutcurve.CurveFits` object holding all final curves for a group.
 You do not need to track this in the repo, but if you have further code that makes specific plots you may want to use this.
     - `./results/aggregated_titers/titers.html`: interactive plot of titers for all sera.
 You do not need to track this in the repo as it is rendered in `./docs/` when the pipeline runs successfully.
     - `./results/aggregated_titers/aggregate_titers.ipynb`: Jupyter notebook that aggregates all the titers.
 You do not need to track this in the repo.

   - Results summarizing data dropped due to QC:
     - `./results/plate_qc_drops.yml`: YAML file summarizing all data (barcodes, wells, etc) dropped during the plate-processing QC.
 You should track this in repo.
-    - `./results/sera_qc_drops.yml`: YAML file summarizing all serum-virus titers dropped during the serum titers QC.
+    - `./results/groups_sera_qc_drops.yml`: YAML file summarizing all group/serum-virus titers dropped during the serum titers QC.
 You should track this in repo.
     - `./results/aggregate_qc_drops.ipynb`: Jupypter notebook summarizing the QC drops.
 You do not need to track as an HTML version is rendered in `./docs/`
-    - `./results/aggregate_qc_drops.html`: HTML verson Jupypter notebook summarizing the QC drops.
+    - `./results/aggregate_qc_drops.html`: HTML version Jupypter notebook summarizing the QC drops.
 You do not need to track as it is rendered in `./docs/`

 ## Examining the output and setting appropriate QC values in the configuration
 When you run the pipeline, the QC values in the configuration will be automatically applied, and HTML notebooks summarizing the processing of each plate and sera are rendered in `./docs`, alongside a summary of all QC across all plates / sera.